ministryofjustice/security-guidance/docs/pre-employment-screening-and-vetting-of-external-candidates-faqs.md

 If NSV is required for a position, candidates **SHOULD NOT** start until their NSV is confirmed.

 In exceptional circumstances, a policy dispensation request **CAN** be made to the Cluster 2 Security Unit \(C2SU\).
 Do this by emailing [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
 C2SU recommend whether to grant or refuse the request.
-Any required risk mitigation measures will be provided by C2SU as part The Senior Security Advisor and the business unit sign-up to these required measures.
+Any required risk mitigation measures will be provided by C2SU and **SHALL** require the Senior Security Advisor and the business unit to sign-up to these required measures.

 Contractors and Agency staff **SHALL** have their NSV in place before they start.
 For help, contact your NSVC in the first instance.
 If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).